open-atmos/PySDM/paper/paper.md

 ### Box environment examples

-The `Box` environment is the simplest one available in `PySDM` and the `PySDM-examples` package ships with two examples based on it.
+The `Box` environment is the simplest one available in `PySDM`, and the `PySDM-examples` package ships with two examples based on it.
-The first, is an extension of the code presented in the snippets in the preceding section and reproduces Fig. 2 from the seminal paper of @Shima_et_al_2009.
+The first is an extension of the code presented in the snippets in the preceding section and reproduces Fig. 2 from the seminal paper of @Shima_et_al_2009.
 Coalescence is the only process considered, and the probabilities of collisions of particles are evaluated using the Golovin additive kernel, which allows to compare the results with analytical solution of the Smoluchowski equation (included in the resultant plots).

-The second example based on the `Box` environment, also featuring collision-only setup reproduces several figures from the work of @Berry_1966 involving more sophisticated collision kernels representing such phenomena as the geometric sweep-out and the influence of electric field on the collision probability.
+The second example based on the `Box` environment, also featuring collision-only setup, reproduces several figures from the work of @Berry_1966 involving more sophisticated collision kernels representing such phenomena as the geometric sweep-out and the influence of electric field on the probability of collisions.

 ### Adiabatic parcel examples

 The `Parcel` environment shares the zero-dimensionality of `Box` (i.e., no particle physical coordinates considered), yet provides a thermodynamic evolution of the ambient air mimicking adiabatic displacement of an air parcel in hydrostatically stratified atmosphere.
-Adiabatic cooling during the ascent results in reaching supersaturation what triggers activation of aerosol particles (condensation nuclei) into cloud droplets through condensation.
+Adiabatic cooling during the ascent results in supersaturation which triggers activation of aerosol particles (condensation nuclei) into cloud droplets through condensation.
 All examples based on the `Parcel` environment utilise the `Condensation` and `AmbientThermodynamics` dynamics.

-The simplest example uses a monodisperse particle spectrum represented with a single super-droplet and reproduces simulations described in @Arabas_and_Shima_2017 where an ascent-descent scenario is employed to depict hysteretic behaviour of the activation/deactivation phenomena.
+The simplest example uses a monodisperse particle spectrum represented with a single super-droplet and reproduces simulations described in @Arabas_and_Shima_2017 where an ascent-descent scenario is employed to depict hysteresis behaviour of the activation/deactivation phenomena.

 A polydisperse lognormal spectrum represented with multiple super-droplets is used in the example based on the work of @Yang_et_al_2018.
-Presented simulations involve repeated ascent-descent cycles and depict the evolution of partitioning between activated and unactivated particles.
+Simulations presented involve repeated ascent-descent cycles and depict the evolution of partitioning between activated and unactivated particles.
 Similarly, polydisperse lognormal spectra are used in the example based on @Lowe_et_al_2019, where additionally each lognormal mode has a different hygroscopicity.